 Whilst the streetscape and heritage buildings haven’t changed much since the late 1800’s, you’ll find a progressive and passionate community eager to welcome visitors and share their stories.
 It’s a real and rare treat.
+Tom Saunders found gold at Red Hill in 1870 and so began the Gulgong gold rush.
+Visitors can now visit this area and look down an original mine shaft located below a towering wooden Poppet Head and visit the Gulgong Gold Experience.

-Tom Saunders first struck gold at Red Hill in 1870 and the old mine shaft and Poppet Head are still on Red Hill for visitors to see.
 The heritage listed town buildings, many complete with original verandahs and iron-lace balconies, include such gems as The Prince of Wales Opera House, in which Dame Nellie Melba once performed.
 It is the oldest performing arts venue still being used for its original intention in Australia.

 Henry Lawson, although born in Grenfell, went to school in Eurunderee, between Gulgong and Mudgee.
 The old Eurunderee School still stands today and is being preserved by a group of volunteers for visitors to explore.
 The town embraces Henry Lawson with the famous Henry Lawson Festival held every June long weekend and in the Henry Lawson Centre Museum.

 There is an astonishing collection of Australian memorabilia at the Pioneer’s Museum, and a unique showcasing of Holtermann Collection of photographs taken in 1872, during the Gulgong Gold Rush at the recently opened Gulgong Holtermann Museum, houses in two outstanding heritage buildings - 'The Greatest Wonder of the World' and 'The American Tobacco Warehouse + Fancy Goods Emporium'.